KokoDoko/teachable-machine-typescript/README.md

 ## 🤖 Using Type declaration files

 Sadly there is no `types.d.ts` file for Teachable Machine.
-You can still find the declarations by installing the actual modules:
+But you CAN find the declarations by installing the actual modules:

 ```bash
 npm i @tensorflow/tfjs